zensounds

 The jazzy/ambient/atmospheric approach had turned into a formula as well, which seemed quite limited in its further potential for ‘logical progression’.
 That part of the scene either moved on from the genre, or transitioned into the new liquid funk style in the early 2000s – which birthed some great music as well, but sounded much more polished and slick.

-I often return to the music from that formative 1995–99 D&B era and have been doing so in the last weeks.
-For some weird reason, that combination of 160+ bpm breakbeats, walking basslines, ambient synth pads and analogue jazz fusion chords never gets old.
+I often return to the music from that formative 1995–99 era and have been doing so in the last weeks.
+That combination of 160+ bpm breakbeats, walking basslines, ambient synth pads and analogue jazz fusion chords never gets old.

 Keep reading with a 7-day free trial